Thursday, August 30

 "Pardlo’s memoir is a masterwork, blending personal and family history with a historicized critique on blackness and masculinity.
 The Pulitzer Prize-winning author uses his father’s role in the infamous air traffic controllers strike of 1981 as a point of departure, and manages to do what only great memoirs of this scale can: to tell a story about himself that is also about America, one that feels true." --One of the 10 Most Anticipated Books of Spring, 2018; Vogue

-Gregory Pardlo's collection Digest (Four Way Books) won the 2015 Pulitzer Prize for Poetry.
-His other honors include fellowships from the National Endowment for the Arts and the New York Foundation for the Arts; his first collection Totem was selected by Brenda Hillman for the APR/Honickman Prize in 2007.
+Gregory Pardlo received the 2015 Pulitzer Prize in Poetry for his volume Digest and has received fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
+His first collection Totem was selected by Brenda Hillman for the APR/Honickman Prize in 2007.